cloudymax/CloudyDevDotNet/README.md

 ## 1. Creating the Azure Resources

-I have anoother project that will do this in terraform but I dont have the time to hook it up right now since its still aplpha.
+I have another project that will do this in terraform but I don't have the time to hook it up right now since its still alpha.

 ## 2. Install the Azure CLI